The monastery of Santa Maria de Bellpuig de les Avellanes

 The monastery was founded through a union of two communities.
 On one hand, the one of the Premonstratensians of the monastery of Santa Maria de Bellpuig Vell, introduced by the hermit Joan d’Organyà around 1159, they turned into premonstratensians when fusing their hermitages, in 1166.
 On the other hand thanks to the generosity from the counts of Urgell, Ermengol VII and his wife Dolça de Foix, with the community established by Guillem d’Anglesola, also in 1166, in Bellpuig de les Avellanes (Noguera).
 Together they gave rise to the creation of the great abbey of Bellpuig de les Avellanes.

 In 1180, when Joan d’Organyà died, the two communities merged.
 The site of Bellpuig Vell was abandoned around 1195.
 Bellpuig de les Avellanes became the most important premonstratensian community in Catalonia, it gave rise to the creation of: the sanctuary of Mare de Déu de Bonrepòs (1205-1224) in Pallars Jussà; abbey and hospital of Sant Nicolau de Fondarella, (1229-1340) in El Segrià, near Anglesola; monastery of Santa Maria de Mur (1235) in Pallars Jussà, (that returned to pabordia augustiniana after a long controversy), and Santa Maria d’Artà or Bellpuig d’Artà in eastern Mallorca.
-It always had the protection of the counts of Urgell and withheld important possessions that extended throughout the region to the Montsec mountain range.
+It always had the protection of the counts of Urgell and withheld important possessions that extended throughout the region to the Montsec Range.
 In 1195, it was under the protection of King Alfonso I, who honored it with several privileges and donations.

 From the middle of the 18th century, an effort to recover historical and ecclesiastical documents began in the monastery.
 Three of its abbots wrote important studies on Catalan churches and monasteries: Jaume Caresmar (who died in 1791), Jaume Pasqual (died in 1804) and Josep Martí (died in 1806).
 Among the works that came out from Bellpuig, we can highlight the Monumenta Cataloniae, which is conserved in the Biblioteca de Catalunya.
 Bellpuig de les Avellanes was one of the main centers of the Catalan Enlightenment.